-Spring is almost always the best time to hike on the Masar Ibrahim.
+Spring is almost always the best season for hiking the Masar Ibrahim.
 The winter rains usually taper off by February or March; there may still be an occasional downpour, but these are infrequent with long spells of great hiking weather in between.
 The spring also brings green grass and profusions of wildflowers.
 Palestine is at its most beautiful until about the end of April when the weather heats up and begins to turn the landscape brown again.
 Springtime’s moderate temperatures last longer in regions at higher elevations (e.g. parts of Nablus, Bethlehem, and Hebron regions).

 Autumn is a good season for hiking; it lacks the green landscapes that make spring ideal, but hikers are also less likely to encounter precipitation.
 Early autumn (October) may still have hot temperatures; by December the heat normally abates, but rainy weather begins to arrive.